project-condor/sbt-mavlink/README.md

 | char[]					| String                |
 | &lt;type&gt;[]			| Array[&lt;type&gt;]   |

+Remarks:
-*Note that since Scala only supports signed integer types, it is up to the client to interpret the values of fields correctly.*
+ 1. Since Scala only supports signed integer types, it is up to the client to interpret the values of fields correctly.
+ 2. Read-only fields such as uint8_t_mavlink_version don't play well with case classes.
+These fields are therefore treated as writeable by the user.
+E.g. when creating a standard heartbeat message, the user must add the mavlink version manually.

 #### Enums
 Enums are mapped to Scala objects, their fields defined as final vals (CamelCase) of type Int.